mvdh7/calkulate/docs/read.md

 Each titration file is a text file containing the measurements of the solution carried out during a titration.
 The file should contain data in columns, where each row represents a measurement after a separate titrant addition.
 There must be at least three columns:

   1. The amount of titrant added to the analyte in ml or g.
-  2. The EMF measured across the titrant-analyte mixture in mV, or its pH.
+  2. The EMF measured across the titrant-analyte mixture in mV.
   3. The temperature of the titrant-analyte mixture in °C.

 ### Their default format